Elagabalus: Herodian

 Another contemporary of Elagabalus was Herodian, a minor Roman civil servant who lived from c.
 170 until 240.
-His work, History of the Roman Empire since Marcus Aurelius, commonly abbreviated as Roman History, is an eyewitness account of the reign of Commodus until the beginning of the reign of Gordian III.
-His work largely overlaps with Dio's own Roman History, and the texts, written independently of each other, agree more often than not about Elagabalus and his short but eventful reign.
+His work, History of the Roman Empire since Marcus Aurelius, commonly abbreviated as Roman History, is a witness account of the reign of Commodus until the beginning of the reign of Gordian III.
+His work largely overlaps with Dio's Roman History, and the texts, written independently of each other, agree more often than not about Elagabalus and his short but eventful reign.
+Herodian may have used Dio's work as a source for parts of his account about Elagabalus.

-Arrizabalaga writes that Herodian is in most ways "less detailed and punctilious than Dio", and he is deemed less reliable by many modern scholars, though Rowan considers his account of Elagabalus's reign more reliable than Dio's and Herodian's lack of literary and scholarly pretensions are considered to make him less biased than senatorial historians.
+Arrizabalaga writes that Herodian is in most ways "less detailed and punctilious than Dio" and he is deemed less reliable by many modern scholars, though Rowan considers his account of Elagabalus's reign more reliable than Dio's and Herodian's lack of literary and scholarly pretensions are considered to make him less biased than senatorial historians.
 He is considered an important source for the religious reforms which took place during the reign of Elagabalus, which have been confirmed by numismatic and archaeological evidence.

 Augustan History

-The source of many stories of Elagabalus's depravity is the Augustan History (Historia Augusta), which includes controversial claims.
-It is most likely that the Historia Augusta was written towards the end of the fourth century, during the reign of emperor Theodosius I. The account of Elagabalus in the Augustan History is of uncertain historical merit.
+The source of many stories of Elagabalus's depravity is the Historia Augusta, which includes controversial claims.
+It is most likely that the Historia Augusta was written towards the end of the fourth century, during the reign of emperor Theodosius I. The account of Elagabalus in the Historia Augusta is of uncertain historical merit.
 Sections 13 to 17, relating to the fall of Elagabalus, are less controversial among historians.
-The author of the most scandalous stories in the Augustan History concedes that "both these matters and some others which pass belief were, I think, invented by people who wanted to depreciate Heliogabalus to win favour with Alexander".
+The author of the most scandalous stories in the Historia Augusta concedes that "both these matters and some others which pass belief were, I think, invented by people who wanted to depreciate Heliogabalus to win favour with Alexander".
+The Historia Augusta is widely regarded to have been written by a single author who used multiple pseudonyms throughout the work, and has been described as a "fantasist" who invented large parts of his historical accounts.